dhruvparmar2310/AxiosDemo/README.md

 ## What is Payload in Network ?

 Payload is nothing but is occurs when we perform the `post method` of api.

+## Bugs :

+I have bugs on page refresement.
+When I add new data and then I add again new data at that time it will call Edit button instead of calling Add Button.